jgehrcke/gipc/docs/index.rst

 Implementation details
 ======================
-- gevent-cooperative communication in ``gipc`` is based on classical anonymous pipes.
-A binary ``pickle`` protocol is used for transmitting arbitrary pickleable objects.
-My test system achieved a payload transfer rate of 1200 MB/s and a message transmission rate of 100.000 messages/s through one pipe between two processes.
+- ``gipc`` uses classical anonymous pipes as transport layer for gevent-cooperative communication between greenlets and/or processes.
+A binary ``pickle`` protocol is used for transmitting arbitrary objects.
+Reading and writing on pipes is done with ``gevent``'s cooperative versions of ``os.read()`` and ``os.write()`` (on POSIX-compliant systems they use non-blocking I/O, on Windows a threadpool is used).
+On Linux, my test system (Xeon E5630) achieved a payload transfer rate of 1200 MB/s and a message transmission rate of 100.000 messages/s through one pipe between two processes.

 - Child process creation and invocation is done via a thin wrapper around ``multiprocessing.Process``.
 On Unix, the libev event loop is re-initialized